 I’ll put this picture here to recall what you have just learned:

 This flexibility to manage folders, files and all their permissions are so important in the daily work of a sysadmin.
-You could see that all those special permissions are not so difficult to understand but it must be used with utmost caution.
+You could see that all those special permissions are not so difficult to understand but they must be used with utmost caution.

 I hope this article gave you a good understanding of the SUID, GUID and Sticky Bit in Linux.
 If you have questions or suggestions, please drop a comment below.